Disney Interactive: 2012–2018: Disney Interactive

-Around May–July 2012, Disney Interactive Media Group changed its name to Disney Interactive (DI).
+In 2012, Disney Interactive Media Group shortened its name to Disney Interactive (DI).

-In January 2013, Disney Interactive Games' Avalanche Software unveiled the Toy Box cross platform game as Disney Infinity, based on Toy Story 3: The Video Games "Toy Box" mode crossed with a toy line.
+In January 2013, Disney Interactive's Avalanche Software unveiled the Toy Box cross platform game as Disney Infinity, based on Toy Story 3: The Video Games "Toy Box" mode crossed with a toy line.
 Also in January, Disney Interactive announced the closure of Junction Point Studios.

 In October 2013, Disney announced that its Interactive division had a profit of $16 million for its fourth quarter, based partly on sales of Disney Infinity and uniting both halves of the division under one president.

-In March 2014, Disney Interactive announced it was laying off 700 people, or one-fourth of its staff as DI combines its two-game units, mobile and social, due to sagging popularity of Facebook games, and closing some Disney Online sites.
-They said will focus less on advertising and more on sponsorships for Disney Online and licensed game development.
-While some endeavors have shown profitability, such as an app in Japan and the combined game and toy line Infinity, the segment as a whole is unprofitable for Disney.
+In March 2014, Disney Interactive announced it was laying off 700 people in order to combine its two-game units, mobile and social, due to sagging popularity of Facebook games, and closing some Disney Online sites.
+The company stated that it would place less emphasis on advertising and instead focus on sponsorships for Disney Online and licensed game development.
+Certain segments of the business, such as a mobile application in Japan and the Disney Infinity franchise, remained profitable.

 Disney Interactive was merged with Disney Consumer Products on June 29, 2015, forming a new segment and division known as "Disney Consumer Products and Interactive Media", with Disney Interactive as a direct unit.
 In December 2015, Maker Studios was placed under the control of Disney Interactive with the appointment of Maker's executive vice president Courtney Holt, reporting to Jimmy Pitaro, president of Disney Interactive.

-With a lack of growth in toy-to-game market and increasing developmental costs, in May 2016, Disney Interactive discontinued Disney Infinity and closed down the unit that developed Infinity, Avalanche Software.
-Also, the company ended all self-publishing efforts.
-A discontinuation charge of $147 million for ending its console gaming business affected earning.
+With a lack of growth in toy-to-game market and increasing developmental costs, in May 2016, Disney Interactive discontinued Disney Infinity and closed down Avalanche Software.
+The company additionally ceased all self-publishing efforts.
+The company reported a $147 million earnings impact for ending its console gaming business.

 In September 2018, Disney confirmed the imminent discontinuation of Club Penguin Island in a letter sent to its Disney Online Studios team in Kelowna, as well as the layoffs of most employees in said studio.

-In November 2018, Disney agreed to have Jam City take over operation of its Glendale-based Disney Interactive Studios, sell them Emoji Blitz and development of future Pixar and Walt Disney Animation franchises games.
-Staff at the studio would be offered jobs with Jam City working on the Disney titles.
+In November 2018, Disney reached an agreement with Jam City to assume operation of its Glendale-based Disney Interactive Studios.
+As part of the deal, Jam City acquired Emoji Blitz and development rights for future games based on Pixar and Walt Disney Animation Studios franchises.
+Employees at the studio were offered positions with Jam City to continue working on the Disney titles.